 Illustrator & Co-creator

-Tuire loves drawing, and she’s been doing it as long as she can remember – portraits of fish caught at her childhood’s summer cottage, quirky characters spied waiting at bus stops, and Disney heroes studied from paused VHS films.
+Tuire loves drawing, and she’s been doing it as long as she can remember – portraits of fish caught at her childhood’s summer cottage, quirky characters spied waiting at bus stops, and Disney characters studied from paused VHS films.

 Tuire left her home country of Finland at the age of 18 to travel, and after many eye-opening adventures (including months of late night shifts in Disneyland and almost successfully auditioning to play Donald Duck), and eventually ended up in the idyllic Luxembourg.
 After graduating from Belgium, she set herself a mission: to launch a company to publish truly original, bespoke and fun children’s books that would be accessible beyond borders.
 And the first one would be Message in a Bottle!